alex-r-bigelow/hanpuku/README.md

 ### TODO:

 #### High priority
+- Import directly from Examples tab, disable when there is no document
+- Notification when files are loaded
 - Fix Isolation Mode bug
+- Add CMYK shim
 - Support text
 - More iD3-specific Examples
-- Import directly from Examples tab

 #### Medium priority
 - Regex search/replace in text editors (esp. data)